joshuashevchuk1/Nathan-Mer-Mongo/README.md

 # Nathan-Mer-Mongo
-Tiny git repo with a Dockerfile to start mongo
+Tiny git repo with a Dockerfile to start mongo on localhost

 Docker commands needed for this service